Thespot2be is the interactive spot guide for your windsurfing, kitesurfing, wingsurfing and surfing community.

 Seven screens are available:

-- screen 1: main screen (current speed, the number of surfs made since the beginning of the session, the elapsed distance, the temperature, the time in stop / pause mode, or the chrono in running mode, and the indicator GPS signal quality (green = good, orange = medium, red = poor or nonexistent), and your current HR with colored HR zones
+- screen 1: main screen (current speed, the number of left and right surfs made since the beginning of the session, the elapsed distance, the temperature, the time in stop / pause mode, or the chrono in running mode, and the indicator GPS signal quality (green = good, orange = medium, red = poor or nonexistent), and your current HR with colored HR zones

 - screen 2: screen of the current session (accelerometer, heart rate with colored HR zones, the last three data of the last surf realized, in white (time - distance - speed), and the three data of the best surf realized during the session, in orange (time - distance - speed)